Donna Rotunno

 Donna A. Rotunno is an American criminal defense lawyer, who lives and works in Chicago, IL.
-She is best known for her work defending men accused of sexual assault, particularly the unsuccessful defence of Harvey Weinstein in his New York trial for criminal sexual assault and rape.
+She is best known for her work defending men accused of sexual assault, particularly the unsuccessful defense of Harvey Weinstein in his New York trial for criminal sexual assault and rape.
 During the Weinstein trial, Rotunno came out as an opponent of the Me Too movement (#MeToo) as well as an advocate for due process.
 Up until Weinstein's conviction in February 2020, Rotunno had only ever lost one sexual assault case.

 Early life and education

 Rotunno was born in the western suburbs of Chicago, the daughter of a food industry executive and an elementary school teacher.
 She attended the Immaculate Heart of Mary High School, Westchester, Illinois, the University of Illinois at Urbana–Champaign, Rosary College where she earned a BA.
 She matriculated to Chicago-Kent College of Law where she earned a JD in 2000, and was subsequently admitted to Illinois Bar.